What is it like to be a Product Manager? Find out with a Business Degree Online

-Some of the confusion is due to how a product manager is referred to other names or lumped in with other roles, such as project management or product marketing.
+A product manager’s job is often referred to as project management or product marketing.
 For instance, Microsoft refers to a product manager as a project manager.
-The company has a product manager role that most people would refer to as product marketing.

 Product Manager Job Description